kdoore/CS2335-Gitbook/level-manager-in-class.md

 ### LoadLevel Methods

-For each level change, a method: loadLevelX\( \) contains the level change logic.
+For each level change, a method: loadLevelX( )contains the level change logic.
+You'll need to add additional LoadLevel Methods for loadLevel3( ), etc.

 ```java
 void loadLevel1 ()